logux/docs/README.md

 </details>
 <details><summary><b>Any other HTTP server</b></summary>

 You can use any HTTP server with Logux WebSocket proxy server.
-Here PHP pseudocode:
+Here is a PHP-like pseudocode example:

 ```php
 <?php